 MS’ Graffiti Department was in charge of applying a protective Anti-Graffiti coating to the Street Art.
 Ensuring many more passers-by can enjoy this beautiful piece of art.
 The Anti-Graffiti coating allows for easy removal of any graffiti without any damage to the Street Art.

-Since this Street Art was finished back in March, UMS has not had to remove any graffiti off it.
+Since this Street Art was finished back in March, Urban Maintenance Systems (UMS) has not had to remove any graffiti off it.
 Previously, UMS was removing graffiti off the substation on a weekly basis.

 We pride ourselves on the quality of our work and our reputation in the industry.
 If you want to discuss any of your commercial property maintenance needs, feel free to get in touch with one of our friendly staff members.